 Send an Email “Postcard” to Someone You Know With a Dog That Needs Training!

 Send a customized eCard to a friend, co-worker, or family member to promote training!

 Download PDF of the Poster

-- Use the resources available from the APDT if you're a member, and if you're not, consider joining if you're a trainer or work with dogs in some capacity.
+Use the resources available from the APDT if you’re a member, and if you’re not, consider joining if you’re a trainer or work with dogs in some capacity.
 If you simply want to learn more about dog training and behavior but are not a member, consider subscribing to our award-winning journal, The APDT Chronicle of the Dog, or signing up for one of our educational webinars!
-Become a fan of our Facebook or Linked In pages or our Twitter feed to receive notices about training-related studies and other articles and dog training news.
+Become a fan of our Facebook, Linked In or Instagram pages or our Twitter feed to receive notices about training-related studies and other articles and dog training news.

 ← Return to home page